 The defense must be announced in the Events Calendar and is open to the public.
-Students provide the Graduate Division with the title, date, time, and place of the defense on the final defense via Kuali at https://manoa. hawaii.edu/graduate/forms/) to provide the Graduate Division with the title, date, time and place of the defense.
+Students provide the Graduate Division with the title, date, time, and place of the defense on the final defense via Kuali at https://manoa.hawaii.edu/graduate/forms/).
 This form must be approved by the committee chair and submitted no later than two weeks prior to the date of the defense.